deephaven/deephaven-core/demo/web/src/main/notebooks/01 Tables, Updates, and the Engine.md

 \
 \
 \
-... or [time series joins](https://deephaven.io/core/docs/reference/table-operations/join/aj/), where two sets of data are correlated to one another based on timestamps.
+... and (ii) [time series joins](https://deephaven.io/core/docs/reference/table-operations/join/aj/), where two sets of data are correlated to one another based on timestamps.
 The code below shows the last trade price and size of BTC at the time of each ETH trade event.

 ```python
 # Time series 'as-of' join that looks for the exact Eth_Time from the left table (eth_trades) in the